Fitness for Trial

 What happens after the Tribunal’s decision?

-If the Tribunal decides the person is fit for trial, then the FO or TSO will end and the person will go back to the criminal court.
+If the Tribunal decides the person is FFT then the FO or TSO will end and the person will go back to the criminal court.
 The Tribunal can make this decision at any hearing.

-On the last three-monthly hearing, which is usually about 12 months after the Mental Health Court hearing, the Tribunal must decide whether the person is likely to be fit for trial within a reasonable time.
-After this decision, the Director of Public Prosecutions (DPP) must decide whether to discontinue proceedings in the criminal court.
+On the last three-monthly hearing, which is usually about 12 months after the Court hearing, the Tribunal must decide whether the person is likely to be FFT within a reasonable time.
+After this decision, the Director of Public Prosecutions (DPP) must decide whether to discontinue the criminal proceedings in the criminal court.

 This means that the DPP decides whether the case goes ahead in criminal court or not.